• Home

 Gluten free flour, baking powder, dark brown sugar, kosher salt, ground cinnamon, unsulphured molasses, baking soda, ground ginger, vanilla, butter, granulated sugar and cornstarch water in separate containers.

 • Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
-I really love to use this gluten free flour because it’s nut safe but it does contain dairy.
-It also contains xanthan gum which really helps give baked goods their bounce.
+I really love to use this gluten free flour because it’s free of the top 9 allergens.
+It also contains xanthan gum which really helps give baked goods their bounce and prevents them from falling apart.

 • Butter/ Vegan Baking Stick- Only use room temperature.
-If you use melted, the cookies will spread too much while baking.
+If you use softened or melted, the cookies will spread too much while baking.
 If using vegan butter, make sure it's more on the cold side versus room temperature.

 • Dark Brown Sugar- Using dark brown gives the cookies the softness we need to offset the dryness from the spices and lack of eggs.